 Whether shareholder capitalism or stakeholder capitalism we must realize people run businesses, charities, churches, and its the people we must hold accountable.
 Organizational structures must address these vital matters.

-- Who holds the CEO and other executives accountable?
+- Show how to hold the CEO and other executives accountable.

 Having put the right people in place, these changes should produce the environment for a business to create equal opportunity for all, respect stakeholders (stakeholder capitalism), and treat them with dignity they deserve: